norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Commercial Product Engineering teams are not Academia, and the software we write is not intended to promote our personal learning or exploration.
 Put simply, this is not a place to play.
 _Experimentation_ is an important part of AI/ML development.
 In Experimentation, the scientific method is applied to stated hypotheses in order to discover new solutions for stated objectives.
 This experimentation must be systematic and governed by a commercially viable outcome; success is clearly defined and experiments produce metrics reflecting progress toward that success.

-"_Playgrounds_," on the other hand, most often live up to their namesake: Data Scientists haphazardly adjusting model parameters,  out whatever novel methodology is in vogue at the moment, and traversing down rabbit holes totally unrelated to the initial objective.
+"_Playgrounds_," on the other hand, most often live up to their namesake: Data Scientists haphazardly adjusting model parameters, test-driving whatever novel methodologies are in vogue at the moment, and traversing down rabbit holes totally unrelated to the initial objective.

-Experimentation, on the other hand, results in concrete feedback.
+Experimenters can, at any time, report on the status of their experiments - how many test cases remain, what the score tren Experimentation, on the other hand, results in concrete feedback.
 "Today I am going to run through the matrix of affinity mask weights, the current match on ground truth is at 86% and we are targeting 90% or better with this experiment."
 Be able to explain exactly what you are doing in an experiment, or it is just playing.